 As a result of the fermentation process, kefir is an excellent source of probiotics.
 Probiotics are live organisms that provide positive health benefits.
 They are part of your digestive tract and stimulate your body’s immune response, protection against harmful bacteria, produce vitamins and absorb minerals.
 Check out my blog post on healthy gut bacteria and how it’s great for your health.

 While yogurt is commonly regarded as the go-to probiotic food, in fact, kefir has a higher probiotic content than yogurt.
-Kefir contains over 30 strains of bacteria and yeasts making it an excellent probiotic food!#Kefir is an excellent #probiotic source, containing over 30 strains of healthy bacteria and yeast… Click To Tweet
+Kefir contains over 30 strains of bacteria and yeasts making it an excellent probiotic food!#Kefir is an excellent #probiotic source, containing over 30 strains of healthy bacteria and yeast – that’s way more than yogurt!
+Click To Tweet

 There is also increasing evidence that increasing evidence that probiotics may be helpful in alleviating symptoms associated with Irritable Bowel Syndrome (IBS), H. pylori infection (a common cause of ulcers) and other digestive issues.